ihayhurst/HydraulicPandanusCrest/README.md

 - flask - slim buster python 3.8/9 for flask website, api, HPCtools,
 - worker - slim buster python 3.8/9 for celery workers
 - redis - messaage broker backend for celery tasks
-- flower - monitor celery jobs
+- flower - monitor celery jobs (only enabled for dev)

 In the HPC environment background scripts run to check host machines patches pending, hardware physical or virtual etc. They generate and store centraly  a /patching/hostname.json all known machines have an /inventory/hostname.json with what when where who type info